top of page

 Capital gains tax (CGT) is payable when the property is sold.
 The tax will be charged on the disposal proceeds less the original cost of the property and relevant legal costs.
 There are also certain tax allowances / reliefs that can be applied to further reduce this taxable gain.

-Although CGT is generally charged at 10% and 20% for basic rate and higher rate taxpayers respectively, the rates are higher for residential property sales at 18% and 28% where the property does not qualify for private residence relief.
+CGT is charged at 18% and 24% for basic rate and higher rate taxpayers respectively, where the property does not qualify for private residence relief.

 bottom of page